vonajs/vona/packages-docs/guide/essentials/api/service.md

 }
 ```

-- this.bean === this.app.bean, which is the global ioc container
+this.bean === this.app.bean, which is the app container

 2. Lookup based on Bean identifier